TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Now comes the time for you to create a working HashMap!

   1. Create the HashMap class or factory function, up to you.
+  2. Create a hash function that will take a value and produces a hash code with it.
+There are a lot of thought that goes into creating the most optimal hashing function, it is up to you if you want to do a research to find a really good hashing function but do not dive too deep into the rabbit hole.
+Make sure to test that it's not producing too many similar hash codes that will lead to too many collisions.

 </div>